DrewZN/ibanag_dictionary_app/README.md

 - [x] Example Sentence(s)
 - [x] Synonym(s)

-Sources for these translations will be listed in a "Sources" screen.

 # Other Tools
 - PostgreSQL - Database
 - PostgREST - REST API for my Database

+Sources for translations used in the dictionary will be listed in a "Sources" screen.